Tasneem Khalil

 Tasneem Khalil is an exiled Bangladeshi journalist.
-He is Editor in chief of Netra News.
+He is editor in chief of Netra News.
 He previously worked for The Daily Star and was a stringer for CNN and a consultant for Human Rights Watch.
-During the 2006–2008 Bangladesh emergency, he was detained on 11 May 2007 and tortured while in the custody of Bangladesh's intelligence service.
+During the 2006–2008 Bangladesh emergency, he was detained on 11 May 2007 and tortured while in the custody of Bangladesh's intelligence services.
 Khalil currently lives in Örebro, Sweden, where he is publisher and editor of Independent World Report, a world news magazine focused on human rights issues.

 Early history

 Tasneem Khalil was born around 1981 in Bangladesh.
 While in Dhaka, Khalil studied English Linguistics at North South University.
 After his confinement in Bangladesh, he went into hiding for one month, and then on 6 June 2007 was able to escape via a major Bangladeshi airport.
-From there he went into exile with his family and sought refuge in Sweden, a country he chose for its record on freedom of speech.
+From there, he went into exile with his family and sought refuge in Sweden, a country he chose for its record on freedom of speech.
 Sweden granted him asylum in June 2007.
 He studied human rights at Malmö University in Malmö and started his own magazine while in Sweden.
 Khalil is married and the couple has one son, Tiyash.